Tribune shareholders approve sale to Alden Global Capital - News Break

 Tribune shareholders approve sale to Alden Global Capital

 Shareholders of Tribune Publishing, one of the country’s largest newspaper chains, have approved a sale to Alden Global Capital.
 Alden, which already owned nearly one-third of Tribune, stands to take full control of the Chicago Tribune, Baltimore Sun, New York Daily News and other Tribune papers in a deal worth roughly $630 million.
-Alden is also the majority shareholder of MediaNews Group, which owns The Mercury News, East Bay Times, Orange County Register, Boston Herald, Denver Post and other newspapers.www.siliconvalley.com
+Alden is also the majority shareholder of MediaNews Group, which owns the Chico Enterprise-Record, Oroville Mercury-Register and Paradise Post as well as the Boston Herald, Denver Post and San Jose Mercury News.www.chicoer.com